Maddam Sir: Casting

 Bhavika Sharma left the series in 2022 because she was unhappy with the development of her character.

 Controversy

-Shilpa Shinde, cast as Naina Mathur, said that the crew was "not being serious about work" and accused the producers of "not giving a satisfactory role to her" days after her arrival.
-Gulki Joshi and Sonali Naik responded, "If we were so unprofessional then the show wouldn't have existed for three long years."
+Shilpa Shinde, cast as Naina Mathur, said that the crew was "not being serious about work" and accused the producers of "not giving [a] satisfactory role to her" days after her arrival.
+Joshi and Sonali Naik responded, "If we were so unprofessional then the show wouldn't have existed for three long years."
 Joshi added, "Audience is the best judge and all the fifteen minutes of fame can rest in peace."

 Shinde later posted a three-minute video on Instagram, and accused Joshi and Naik of insulting her:

 Who's Gulki Joshi?
 What has she done in her career?
 She became popular due to me ...
 Cast can't accept some positive changes in show with new entries when the show is on the verge of getting off-air and the TRPs increased due to me.